 - In small saucepan over low heat, melt butter completely.
 Stir in sugar and continue cooking for 1-2 minutes, stirring constantly.
 Do not allow sugar mixture to boil.

-- Pour into prepared pan and bake for about 30 minutes, until a tester comes out mostly clean.
+- Spread into prepared pan and bake for about 30 minutes, until a tester comes out mostly clean about 1-2 inches from the edge of the pan.
 The edges should be set and the center should still look slightly moist, but not uncooked.
 Cool on a wire rack.